AhmedAlFeQy/Final-Project/README.md

 ## 1- Terraform
  Make infrastructre OF GCP

- 1-vpc
+ 1- vpc

+  - one VPC

+ 2- subnets

+    Two subnet

+  - one subnet for managment

+  - one subnet for restricted

- 2- managment VM
+ 3- managment VM

- 3- GKE
+  - VM contain gcloud and kubectl to deploy kubernetes

+  - connect command of cluster to setup the kubeconfig of cluster in vm to deal with cluster

  4- firewall

- 5- subnets
+  - allow connect by IAP only

+ 4- GKE

+   - one cluster and 2 nodes with subnet range of restricted-cidr

+   - private cluster

+   - authorized network with subnet range of managment-cidr

  6- service account

+   Two Service account

+   - one for VM

+   - one for GKE

 ## 2- Kubernetes

 1- deploy jenkins

+  - the offical Image of Jenkins

 2- deploy jenkins slave

+   - build Image of base ubnutu conatin:
+        - Docker

+        - Kubectl

+        - gcloud

+        - helm

+        - Java

-3- apply volumes , ns and service account
+3- apply volumes to mount Data

+4- namespace

+5- service account

 ## 3- Jenkins

+1- credinatials of:

+   -  Dockerhub

+   - cluster kube config

+   - slave

+   - servvice account of Mangment VM

- create pipeline that make:
+ 2- create pipeline that make:

- 1- build docker image and push it
+   - build docker image and push it

- 2- deploy app by kubernetes in GKE cluster
+   - deploy DEPLOYMENTS by kubernetes in GKE cluster